OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 Two struct types are equal if have the same number of fields, and each field has the same name and equal type, field-by-field.

-Two func types are equal if they have the same number of argument types, each argument type is equal, argument-by-argument, and the return types are equal (or both return types are `void`).
+Two func types are equal if they are both impure or both not-impure, and they have the same number of argument types, and each argument type is equal, argument-by-argument, and the return types are equal (or neither has a return type).

 Two map types are equal if their key types are equal and their value types are equal.

-`anytype` equals itself.
+`any` equals itself.

 Each imported type equals itself.